piyushbhardwaj/piyushbhardwaj.github.io/_posts/2025-10-28-understanding-transformers.md

 giscus_comments: true
 ---

 At an API level, a transformer block can be thought of as a sequence-to-sequence model that takes a sequence of vectors as input and produces a new, modified sequence of vectors as the output.
-Transformer block itself has an attention layer and a feed-forward layer.
+Transformer block has an attention layer and a feed-forward layer.
 The attention layer in itself is also a sequence-to-sequence layer.
 In this note we will focus on the attention layer, starting from a simple case and gradually building complexity.
 We will proceed as follows:

 1. Attention with a single query vector
 2. Attention with a sequence of query vectors